hschellman/computing-basics/_extras/introduction_metacat_rucio_justin.md

 __The JustIn Tutorial is currently in docdb at: [JustIn Tutorial](https://docs.dunescience.org/cgi-bin/sso/RetrieveFile?docid=30145)__

-The JustIn system is describe in detail at:
+The JustIn system is described in detail at:

 __[JustIn Home](https://justin.dune.hep.ac.uk/dashboard/)__